ukari/promise-aplus/README.md

 ## warning
 Due to the difference between lisp and javascript.

-I think it would be **not** wise to do the following things for the purpose of make a promise library automaticaly detect if there has a `then` after a promise.
+I think it would be **not** wise to do the following things for the purpose of make a promise library automaticaly detect if there has a `then` after a `promise`.

 - use a thread in a promise library
 - use two task queue for difference between micro task and macro task